 Earlier in 2014, Breast Cancer Now announced that Professor Andrew Tutt, a clinical researcher who has been part of the Breast Cancer Now family for some time, has taken over as Director of the Research Centre.

 Andrew has been a leader within the Breast Cancer Now community since 2007, when he was backed to run the Breast Cancer Now Research Unit at King's College London (KCL).
 This is a multi-disciplinary unit dedicated to research into an aggressive form of breast cancer called triple negative.
 But Andrew's work with Breast Cancer Now and the impact he has had on breast cancer research started long before then.

 Andrew studied for his PhD through a clinical fellowship in the lab of Alan Ashworth at the Institute of Cancer Research.
 His work during this period contributed to the major discovery that certain BRCA2 mutations could be responsible for an increased likelihood of breast cancer.

 Andrew also played a major role in the publication describing the effectiveness of PARP inhibitors as a treatment for BRCA mutant breast cancer.
 This work has directly led to PARP inhibitors entering phase III clinical trials for BRCA-associated breast and ovarian cancers.

-As leader of the Breakthrough Unit at KCL, Andrew has made advances in identifying molecular markers that characterise triple-negative breast cancers, and those that may be responsible for the sub-type’s aggressive nature.
-Andrew’s work has also contributed to two high-impact papers released by the Sanger Institute in Cambridge which identified the mutational processes that drive breast cancer and contribute to the diversity of the disease.
+As leader of the Breast Cancer Now Unit at KCL, Andrew has made advances in identifying molecular markers that characterise triple-negative breast cancers, and those that may be responsible for the sub-type's aggressive nature.
+Andrew's work has also contributed to two high-impact papers released by the Sanger Institute in Cambridge which identified the mutational processes that drive breast cancer and contribute to the diversity of the disease.

 Making a difference